-Rank Location SP Μ Discipline SLO Assessment Rationale 0001 Petaluma 01 02 Counseling, Gateway to College (1.0) Currently, the Gateway to College (GtC) program has inconsistent, part-time adjunct counseling faculty assigned each semester.
+1 Rank Location SP M Discipline SLO Assessment Rationale 0001 Petaluma 01 02 Counseling, Gateway to College (1.0) Currently, the Gateway to College (GtC) program has inconsistent, part-time adjunct counseling faculty assigned each semester.
 Full-time, tenure track faculty are critical to maintain program stability, consistent student support and services, and to meet the integrity of the learning community model.
-A minimum of two (2) full-time 0002 Petaluma 02 01 English, Gateway to College (.5) contract faculty are requested.
-The GtC program model requires all incoming students to enroll in a college English course.
-Since the start of the program implementation, only part time adjunct English instructors have been assigned to the program, which has led to inconsistent student support, high costs in training new staff and purchasing textbooks based on instructor requests, and overall lack of cohesiveness in the program.
-A full-time contract English faculty is requested to maintain program stability and student support.
+A minimum of one (1) full-time contract faculty is requested.